Your course will include a mix of online activities. For example you may be asked to

-- Join a live lecture or tutorial
+- Join a live lecture or tutorial.

-- Read, watch or listen to other online materials
+- Read, watch or listen to other online materials.

 - Join a text chat forum to ask questions or discuss your group’s work.

-You will also need to submit your work online for assessment.
+- Submit your work online for assessment.

-Your course team will explain how teaching will work for your course.
 To help you get started we’re sharing important guidance on the key digital learning tools UAL uses and how to get the most out of studying online.

 Find key course information in Moodle